MicrosoftDocs/windows-dev-docs/hub/apps/desktop/choose-your-platform.md

 * [API reference](/windows/win32/apiindex/windows-api-list/)
 * [Samples](https://github.com/Microsoft/Windows-classic-samples)

-## Windows UI Library

-On Windows 10, each of the main desktop platforms also support using the [Windows UI (WinUI) Library](../winui/index.md) to create their user interfaces.
-WinUI started as a toolkit that provided new and updated versions of UWP controls for UWP apps that target down-level versions of Windows 10.
-WinUI has grown in scope, and is now the modern native user interface (UI) platform for Windows 10 apps across UWP, .NET, and Win32.

-You can use WinUI in the following ways in desktop apps:

-* UWP apps can use WinUI controls in place of UWP controls provided by the Windows SDK.
-* You can update existing WPF, Windows Forms, and C++/Win32 apps to use [XAML Islands](modernize/xaml-islands.md) to host WinUI 2.x controls in the apps.
-* Starting with [WinUi 3.0](../winui/winui3/index.md), you can create [.NET and C++/Win32 apps that use an entirely WinUI-based UI](../winui/winui3/get-started-winui3-for-desktop.md).

-## Project Reunion (preview)

-Project Reunion is the code name for a broad set of new developer components and tools that represents the next evolution in the Windows app development platform.
-Project Reunion provides a unified set of APIs and tools that can be used in a consistent way by any app on a broad set of target Windows 10 OS versions.
-Project Reunion complements existing Windows app platforms and frameworks such as UWP and native Win32, and .NET with a common set of APIs and tools that developers can rely on across these platforms.

-Project Reunion is currently available an early developer preview.
-You are encouraged to try this release in your development environment.
-However, be aware that Project Reunion will change in many ways between now and the final release.
-Project Reunion is not supported for apps that are used in production environments.

-For more information, see [Project Reunion](../project-reunion/index.md) and our [GitHub repository](https://github.com/microsoft/ProjectReunion/).

 ## Platform comparison: UWP, WPF, and Windows Forms

 The following table compares various characteristics of Windows Forms, WPF, and UWP in detail.